jlsajfj/Portfolio/Javascript/Node JS/Mental Bot.md

 # Mental Bot

 Mental Bot is a bot I created for a personal server, where we had too many bots.
 The idea was the condense the most used features of every bot into one.
-This is still a work in progress.
+The bot itself can be found [here](https://github.com/jlsajfj/MentalBot); it is still a work in progress.

 ## Contents